BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 Despite these perceptions, many people were driven by curiosity and a conviction that they were contributing to a worthwhile endeavor.
 These individuals played significant roles in constructing the network that ultimately gave rise to the *World Wide Web*.

 >There was no 'Eureka!' moment.
 It was not like the legendary apple falling on Newton's head [...].
 Inventing the World Wide Web involved my growing realisation that there was a power in arranging ideas in an unconstrained, weblike way.
-And that awareness came to me through preceisely that kind of process. -- Tim Berners-Lee
+And that awareness came to me through precisely that kind of process. -- Tim Berners-Lee

 The opposition to the Cold War establishment, combined with a firm vision of the internet, prompted an ironic transformation.
 The future seemed bright.